lukeburciu/illumio-mcp-server/README.md

 ### Resources

-Resources are not finished yet and i will look into that later.
+Resources are not finished yet and I will look into that later.

 - `illumio://workloads` - Get workloads from the PCE
 - `illumio://labels` - Get all labels from PCE